amerkay/amerkay/README.md

 👉 Check out on my mission's progress at [**WildAmer.com**](https://wildamer.com)

 If you’re in the wildlife conservation space, or a fellow developer, we must talk!
-You can contact me through my website [**WildAmer.com**](https://wildamer.com)
+You can contact me through my website.

 ---